 Overview

-Vobile/Pex AI Song Detector - Overview
+Vobile/Pex AI Song Detector - AI Music Detector - Overview

 The AI Song Detector identifies whether an audio file contains AI-generated music.
 It provides a simple API for submitting an audio file and receiving a classification result with accompanying details.